 First and second graders have been examining what makes a community.
 Beginning last fall, parents and other community members came and spoke to Friends School of Minnesota’s first and second grade classrooms about their jobs and roles within our communities.
-After learning and writing about these jobs, students examined the community around FSM through walks focused on transportation, architecture, and green spaces.
+After learning and writing about these jobs, students examined the community around FSMN through walks focused on transportation, architecture, and green spaces.
 Through this process, students chose a committee that they would like to be on to create a model of a community.
 Students chose from transportation, recreation, nature, safety and medical, stores and services, and housing committees.

 Each committee held a town hall meeting to address important issues about their committee and to hear feedback from community members.
 During the town hall meetings, students addressed the committee and their fellow community members and made statements such as: